Go back to all articles

 10 min read

-Performance testing is necessary for evaluating the response time, scalability, reliability, speed, and resource usage applications and web services under their expected workloads.
+Performance testing is necessary for evaluating the response time, scalability, reliability, speed, and resource usage of applications and web services under their expected workloads.
 The software market currently has various performance testing tools.

-A smart way to discover which tool is suited for your business needs is to compare the key features of Jmeter vs Loadrunner vsPFLB Platform.
-In this article, we discuss the key differences between Jmeter, Loadrunner andPFLB Platform.
+A smart way to discover which tool is suited for your business needs is to compare the key features of JMeter vs LoadRunner vs PFLB.
+In this article, we discuss the key differences between JMeter, LoadRunner, and PFLB.

-What is Jmeter?
+What is JMeter?

 In terms of user interface

-Apache Jmeter beats many software testing tools.
+Apache JMeter beats many software testing tools.
 The application offers users an intuitive and fast GUI supported by sophisticated multithreading capabilities.

-Jmeter Features in Performance and Load Testing
+JMeter Features in Performance and Load Testing

-Apache Jmeter has the following key features.
+Apache JMeter has the following key features.

 • GUI Design and Interface